Crepidotus: Taxonomy

 Elias Magnus Fries first circumscribed Crepidotus in 1821 as a tribe in the genus Agaricus, although he later (1836–1838) revised his concept.
 In 1857, Staude elevated Tribus Crepidotus to a genus, with Agaricus mollis (Schaeff) as the type species.
 Early descriptions of the genus contained between six and forty-six species, depending on the author.

 In 1947, Rolf Singer wrote a monograph about the genus, and unlike prior treatments, used microscopic characters to help delineate infrageneric (i.e., below genus-level classification) relationships.
 Based on his revisions, the genus included 30 species.
 Soon after, Pilát (1950) extended Singer's monograph, including additional species to bring the total species to 75.
 However, many of his Crepidotus taxa would later be transferred to other genera.
-Currently, approximately 150 species are widely accepted, although many more have been described.
+Currently, over 320 species are accepted.

 Phylogeny

 Modern phylogenetic analysis using sequencing data from the 28S rRNA gene region shows that Crepidotus is monophyletic, and that Singer's original concept for the genus may be too narrowly defined.
 This research showed that a natural evolutionary lineage results if some Pleurotellus species and several taxa formerly aligned with Melanomphalia are included in the generic description.